C Program Compilation Process - Source to Binary

 Object File Structure

-To see the content of the generated executable use the readelf tool.
+To examine the content of the generated executable file, we can use the readelf tool.
+Running the command readelf -a <executable-file> provides detailed information about the ELF file.

 $ readelf -a cprogram.exe